maestro-server/webdocs/docs/installing/docker.rst

     * RabbitMq

-And if you like to tracking history and smart update beetween entities, should install:
+And if you like to tracking history, you should install:

 ..

     * Audit App

-And if you need to manage all data, create and reset passwords, privilege admin stuffs, use:

-..

-    * Admin App

 Let´s start